 Text Analyzer (by Ongig)

-Ongig’s Text Analyzer is an augmented writing tool focused on job content.
-It’s part of Ongig’s mission to eliminate boring and biased job descriptions.
+Ongig’s Text Analyzer is an augmented writing tool focused on job descriptions.
+It’s part of Ongig’s mission to eliminate biased job descriptions.

 Here’s an example of gender bias:

-An augmented writing tool like Text Analyzer can also be used for racially charged phrases:
+An augmented writing tool like Text Analyzer can also be used to identify racially charged phrases:

 Text Analyzer flags LGBTQ+ bias too (e.g., personal pronouns):